A man accused of in April has turned himself in, according to a press release issued by Elmhurst Police Chief Dominic Panico on Wednesday.

 Police said that about one week earlier, a similar incident occurred in Elmhurst involving the same Domino's location, but it was not reported at the time.

-McKinley turned himself in at DuPage County Jail July 30 for the most recent charges.
+McKinley turned himself in at DuPage County Jail July 30.
 He was released on $5,000 bond, and his next court date is Monday, Aug.
 13.

 Elmhurst Police are asking anyone with additional information on this case to contact Det.
 Paul Carney at 630-530-3050.